 New renderings of Ohio State's planned Arts District — viewed by the Board of Trustees on May 30 at a meeting of the Master Planning and Facilities Committee — highlight a renovated Weigel Hall, home of the School of Music, and a new building for the Department of Theatre and Moving-Image Production major in the Film Studies Program.
 Both facilities feature new performance spaces, modern recital halls and high-tech classrooms.

-The Department of Theatre's new building will include a thrust stage, in addition to black box and proscenium stages, and Weigel Hall renovations will add new rehearsal spaces and recital halls.
+The Department of Theatre's new building will include a thrust stage and proscenium stages, and Weigel Hall renovations will add new rehearsal spaces and recital halls.

 “These facilities, located centrally and prominently near the Oval, will anchor the university’s ambitious new Arts District and reinforce our commitment to creative inquiry and performance,” said Peter L. Hahn, dean for arts and humanities in the College of Arts and Sciences.
 “This project will bring world-class spaces to our School of Music and Department of Theatre for teaching, learning and performance — all for the benefit of our students, our faculty and the Columbus community.”